effekseer/EffekseerForUE/docs/index_en.md

 This is Effekseer plugin for UnrealEngine 4.
 With this plugin, you can play effects created with Effekseer on UnrealEngine 4.

+## Important notice

+Please reimport model files if you upgrade it from 1.4

 ### Environment

 #### Version